AdamikHQ/adamik-client/README.md

 - `npm start` - Runs the built app in production mode.
 - `npm run lint` - Runs the linter to check for code issues.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.

-You can check out the [Next.js GitHub repository](https://github.com/vercel/next.js/) - Your feedback and contributions are welcome!

 ## Deploy on Vercel